NLO Massive Event-Shape Differential and Cumulative Distributions: Introduction

 \section{Introduction}

 Recent years have seen tremendous progress in the understanding and computation of event-shape cross sections for $e^+e^-$ machines such as LEP or the future linear and circular colliders.
-This is mainly achieved with the use of factorized expressions (see e.g.\ Refs.~\cite{Schwartz:2007ib,Bauer:2008dt}) derived in the frame of the effective field theory (EFT)\,\footnote{Factorization formulas can also be derived in the Collins, Soper and Sterman (CSS) formalism~\cite{Collins:1981uk,Korchemsky:1998ev, Korchemsky:1999kt,Korchemsky:2000kp, Berger:2003iw}.} known as Soft-Collinear Effective Theory (SCET)~\cite{Bauer:2000ew, Bauer:2000yr, Bauer:2001ct, Bauer:2001yt, Bauer:2002nz}.
-The state of the art for massless event shapes is next-to-next-to-leading-log (N$^2$LL)~\cite{Hornig:2009vb,Becher:2012qc,Bell:2018gce} and next-to-next-to-next-to-leading-log (N$^3$LL)~\cite{Becher:2008cf,Chien:2010kc,Hoang:2014wka,Moult:2018jzp,HJM-theo}\,\footnote{Resummation can also be worked out in the coherent branching formalism~\cite{Catani:1992ua}, which achieves N$^2$LL precision in an automated, numeric way~\cite{Banfi:2004yd,Banfi:2014sua}.}.
+This is mainly achieved with the use of factorized expressions (see e.g.\ Refs.~\cite{Schwartz:2007ib,Bauer:2008dt}) derived in the frame of the effective field theory (EFT)\footnote{Factorization formulas can also be derived in the Collins, Soper and Sterman (CSS) formalism~\cite{Collins:1981uk,Korchemsky:1998ev, Korchemsky:1999kt,Korchemsky:2000kp, Berger:2003iw}.} known as Soft-Collinear Effective Theory (SCET)~\cite{Bauer:2000ew, Bauer:2000yr, Bauer:2001ct, Bauer:2001yt, Bauer:2002nz}.
+The state of the art for massless event shapes is next-to-next-to-leading-log (N$^2$LL)~\cite{Hornig:2009vb,Becher:2012qc,Bell:2018gce} and next-to-next-to-next-to-leading-log (N$^3$LL)~\cite{Becher:2008cf,Chien:2010kc,Hoang:2014wka,Moult:2018jzp,HJM-theo}.\footnote{Resummation can also be worked out in the coherent branching formalism~\cite{Catani:1992ua}, which achieves N$^2$LL precision in an automated, numeric way~\cite{Banfi:2004yd,Banfi:2014sua}.} The computation of the soft function has been fully automatized analytically at ${\cal O}(\alpha_s)$ in Ref.~\cite{Hoang:2014wka} and numerically at ${\cal O}(\alpha_s^2)$ in Refs.~\cite{Bell:2018vaa,Bell:2018oqa} (in those articles one can also find analytic results for some event shapes such as C-parameter).
 Analytic fixed-order perturbative predictions exist at ${\cal O}(\alpha_s)$ for thrust, heavy jet mass (HJM) and C-parameter, while for other event shapes such as angularities or jet broadening, the cross sections can be expressed as a 1D numerical integral.
 Numerical results exist at ${\cal O}(\alpha_s^2)$~\cite{Catani:1996vz,Dixon:2018qgp} and ${\cal O}(\alpha_s^3)$~\cite{GehrmannDeRidder:2007bj, GehrmannDeRidder:2007hr,Weinzierl:2008iv, Ridder:2014wza, Weinzierl:2009ms,DelDuca:2016ily}.
 In Ref.~\cite{Mateu:2013gya} the fixed-order cross sections for oriented event shapes have been computed up to ${\cal O}(\alpha_s^2)$.
 These results have been used, in particular, to determine the strong coupling constant with very high precision~\cite{Becher:2012qc,Chien:2010kc,Abbate:2010xh,Abbate:2012jh,Gehrmann:2012sc,Hoang:2015hka,HJM-fit}.